-On March 31, 2020, the NDRC issued the Notice on Relevant Matters Concerning the Feed-in Tariff Policy for Photovoltaic Power Generation in 2020, in which, among other things, the NDRC adopted the following measures: (i) the guide prices of new centralized photovoltaic power plant included in the scope of state financial subsidies I \sim III resource area shall respectively be CNY0.35/kWh (including tax, the same below), CNY0.4/kWh and CNY0.49/kWh.
+On March 31, 2020, the NDRC issued the Notice on Relevant Matters Concerning the Feed-in Tariff Policy for Photovoltaic Power Generation in 2020, in which, among other things, the NDRC adopted the following measures: (i) the guide prices of new centralized photovoltaic power plant included in the scope of state financial subsidies I ~ III resource area shall respectively be CNY0.35/kWh (including tax, the same below), CNY0.4/kWh and CNY0.49/kWh.
 If the guide price is lower than the project location coal-fired power generation benchmark price (including desulfurization, denitrification, dust removal electricity prices), the guide price shall be subject to the local coal-fired power generation benchmark price.
-The feed-in tariff of new centralized photovoltaic power plants shall be determined through a competitive market approach, which shall not exceed the guide price of the resource area located; (ii) for the commercial and industrial distributed photovoltaic power generation projects included in the 2020 financial subsidy scale using the "self-generation, surplus online" model, the full power generation subsidy standard is adjusted to CNY0.05/kWh; for the commercial and industrial distributed photovoltaic power generation projects using the "full online" model, the subsidy shall be subject to the guide price of the resource area where the centralized photovoltaic power plant located.
+The feed-in tariff of new centralized photovoltaic power plants shall be determined through a competitive market approach, which shall not exceed the guide price of the resource area located; (ii) for the commercial and industrial distributed photovoltaic power generation projects included in the 2020 financial subsidy scale using the "self-generation, surplus online" model, the full power generation subsidy standard is adjusted to CNY0.05/kWh; for the commercial and industrial distributed photovoltaic power plant located.
 For all commercial and industrial distributed projects allocated by the energy authorities according to a unified market competition approach, the price formed by market competition shall not exceed the guide price of the resource area and the subsidy standard shall not exceed CNY0.05/kWh; and (iii) the full power generation subsidy standard of household distributed photovoltaic power generation included in the 2020 financial subsidy scale shall be adjusted to CNY0.08/kWh.
 The Notice was implemented as from June 1, 2020.